Introduction and Notes

 https://www.myheritage.com/site-family-tree-390158672/lobban?familyTreeID=34 (15 public people)

 This branch has Alexander Lobban (b. ca 1725, Rothiemay area) m.
 Ann (m.s. unknown), who appear in the OPR as parents of Jannet b.
 21 Oct.
 1765 at Craigbouragh, Rothiemay (which lies just east of Knabbygates and southeast of Ternemny), and their four other children.
 One daughter married; for the two boys there is no further information.
-Both parents died at Craigbouragh, but there seem to have been no more Lobbans there after them.
-This tree, is almost certainly part of the Rothiemay Area Lobbans,
+Both parents died at Craigbouragh, as did Alexander’s brother James, but there seem to have been no more Lobbans there after them.
+This nuclear family could be part of the Marnoch Area Lobbans, whose line starts with John 1710, born in Rothiemay, or they could be part of the Rothiemay Area Lobbans,

 https://www.myheritage.com/site-family-tree-390158672/lobban-schefter?familyTreeID=17 (2,124 public people)